vovo007/Analytics-Job-Market-Dataset/README.md

 ## **Methodology:**

-1. Top SQL skills job seekers should have for the analytics job market.
+1. Top SQL skills job seekers needs to match the employer's requirements.
-2.
-3.
+2. Which data visualization tool is more pupular with employers?
+Tableau or Power BI?
+3. Job seekers needs to know the average salary in the U.S. that employers are willing to pay for analytics jobs.

+## **Exploratory Data Analysis (EDA):**

 >## **Project: Data Analytics Job Market**